taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisgetelement"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[getElement](#tapspacecomponentsbasisgetelement)()

-Get the affine HTML element of the node.
+Get the affine element of the node.
+Each [Basis](#tapspacecomponentsbasis) has one affine element.
-This element wraps affine or non-affine content.
-It can also be empty.
+This element can wrap further affine or non-affine content.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>